-One of my best friends is stopping by for lunch this week and I’m going to serve her a festive Chocolate Christmas Tart Infused with Salted Caramel Tea that I created using Bigelow Tea for a sponsored post by #CollectiveBias. #AmericasTea
+One of my best friends is stopping by for lunch this week and I'm going to serve her a festive Chocolate Christmas Tart infused with salted caramel tea.

 I love chocolate tarts and it's been a while since I made one.
 When I made this, I tried a few new things being I wanted my tart to have a real punch of caramel flavor.